U.S. Route 301 in Georgia: Florida State Line to Jesup

-A clear sign that the road is approaching Nahunta is the southern terminus of a second southbound lane just south of Brantley CR 70 (Robin Lane).
-Later on the other side, a loop road of schools called "School Lane" includes Nahunta Elementary School, Nahunta Primary School, and the offices of the Brantley County Board of Education.
+A clear sign that the road is approaching Nahunta is a second southbound lane just south of Brantley CR 70 (Robin Lane).
 Within the city limits the road is named South Main Street.
-Sparse commercial development becomes more abundant as US 301/SR 23 heads north across US 82/SR 520.
-After this intersection, South Main Street becomes North Main Street and the first block along this segment travels through a five-way intersection with one unnamed one way street and Brantley Street, the southeast corner of which contains the back yard of the historic Brantley County Courthouse.
-One block north of that, the road passes by the Nahunta City Hall on the southwest corner of Satilla Avenue then crosses a railroad track, and passes by the Hotel Knox, on the northwest corner of Broome Street and Florida Avenue at another five-way intersection.
-The road leaves the city limits after the intersection with a dirt road off to the east named Willis Avenue.
-After passing through some wetlands, it then gains a second northbound lane which ends just before the road enters Raybon.
-Very little else exists at the intersection with Brantley CR 102 (Hoke Road and Seed Orchard Road), besides an unused frontage road on the southwest corner and a small church sign on the northeast corner.
-North of CR 102, a few local businesses can be found.
-The road crosses over a culvert leading from the southeastern edge of Strickland Lake before intersecting with Brantley CR 103.
+US 301/SR 23 heads north across US 82/SR 520.
+After this intersection, South Main Street becomes North Main Street.
+The road passes by the Nahunta City Hall, and Satilla Avenue.
+Continuing north, crosses a railroad track, and passes by the Hotel Knox, at Broome Street and Florida Avenue, a five-way intersection.
+The road leaves the city limits.
+It then gains a second northbound lane which ends just before the road enters Raybon.
+North of CR 102, The road crosses over a culvert leading from Strickland Lake before intersecting with Brantley CR 103.
 North of CR 103, a former segment of the road can be found at a local automotive repair shop, and is found again on the east side of the road south of the intersection with Brantley CR 299 (Laural Road).
 The right of way for this former segment remains on the right side, and is even used as a boat-launching area as US 301/SR 23 crosses a bridge over the Satilla River.
 After the bridge, the former section resumes on the same side.
-Traveling through Trudie, the only excuse for a major intersection is CR 230 (Trudie Road), which travels west to Blackshear.
+Traveling through Trudie.
 Shortly after this it crosses a bridge over the Little Satilla River, followed by another bridge over an overflow creek to the river.
 A second bridge over another overflow creek to the river can be found 0.5 mi north of the first overflow bridge.
 The right-of-way for this former segment ends just after that second overflow bridge.
-At some point after this bridge, the route enters Hortense.
-One church can be found on the west side before the routes approach a blinker-light intersection with SR 32, right after a dirt road that was once part of SR 32.
-One block north, US 301/SR 23 crosses a power line right-of-way, and passes the intersection of a long dirt road named Old Hortense Road.
+After this bridge, the route enters Hortense.
+Intersecting with SR 32.
+Just north of the intersection, US 301/SR 23 crosses a power line right-of-way, and passes the intersection of a long dirt road named Old Hortense Road.
 Just after the intersection with Perry Rozier Road on the west side the routes cross the Brantley–Wayne County line and has an intersection with Loper–Bryan Road on the east side.
 North of the county line, the road is named Pine Street.